Polihexanide

 This section has been translated automatically.

-Polihexanide is an odorless and well-tolerated biguanide antiseptic related to chlorhexidine, which is used in medicine for the treatment of extensive wounds.
-Furthermore, it is increasingly used in the cosmetics industry as a preservative.
-Another field of application are treatments in the oral cavity and the conjunctiva.
+Polihexanide is a colorless and odorless, well-tolerated biguanide antiseptic, related to chlorhexidine, which is used in medicine to treat large wounds.
+It is also increasingly used as a preservative in the cosmetics industry.
+Another area of application is treatment of the oral cavity and conjunctiva.

 Pharmacodynamics (Effect)